MarkEmery/writerDeck-mouse-to-keyboard-daemon/README.md

 H: Handlers=mouse0 event2
 B: PROP=0
 ```
-In the ~/writerDeck-mouse-to-keyboard-daemon directory, create a file MOUSE and add a single line with this device ID.
+In the ~/writerDeck-mouse-to-keyboard-daemon directory, create a file MOUSE and add a single line with your device ID.
 Next copy the startup files to the right place.

 ```